buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: Concentration, maximum 10 minutes

 Describe or name an object that is familiar to you.
-You sense the direction to the object's location, as long as that object is within 300 meters of you.
+You sense the direction to the object' \*\*s location, as long as that object is within 300 meters of you.
 If the object is in motion, you know the direction of its movement.

 The spell can locate a specific object known to you, as long as you have seen it up close (within 9 meters) at least once.
 Alternatively, the spell can locate the nearest object of a particular type, such as a certain kind of apparel, jewelry, furniture, tool, or weapon.

-This spell can't locate an object if any thickness of lead, even a thin sheet, blocks a direct path between you and the object.
+This spell can' \*\*t locate an object if any thickness of lead, even a thin sheet, blocks a direct path between you and the object.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by 1 hour.